rangle/ngCourse2/handout/cli/creating-other-things.md

 `ng generate [entity] [entity-name]`

-This creates the entity at `src/app/[entity-name].[entity].ts` along with a spec file or at the current path if the command is executed in a child folder of the project.
+This creates the entity at `src/app/[entity-name].[entity].ts` along with a spec file, or at the current path if the command is executed in a child folder of the project.
 The CLI provides blueprints for the following entities out of the box:

 Item       | Command                 | Files generated
 ---        | ---                     | ---